 Step #7 – Maintain Consistent Temperature

-Keep your aspiring agave plants in a consistently warm (65°-70° degrees Fahrenheit) place with plenty of bright, indirect light.
+Keep your aspiring agave plants in a consistently warm (65° to 70° degrees Fahrenheit) place with plenty of bright, indirect light.
+Be careful not to put plenty of heat, as excessive heat can damage the seeds.

-It can take a while for seeds to germinate, and if you have planted several different varieties or agaves, it may happen sporadically.
+And if you have planted several varieties of agaves, it may happen sporadically.
 You should begin seeing some young sprouts within 14-21 days.
 When the seedlings appear, it’s time to remove the plastic.

 Step #8 – Water Sparingly